ginstrom/paladin-novel/chapters/18_first-stand.md

 "Grimjaw!" he called.

 The massive dwarf emerged from behind one of his siege engines, bronze-reinforced and gleaming in the morning light.
 Gold teeth flashed in his beard as he grinned.
 "Aye, lad?
-Time to test the old girl?"
+Time to test the old girls?"

 "Three columns—coming from the east.
 Can your engines cover the eastern approach?"